callmeradical/callmeradical.github.io/content/post/experimenting-with-go-plugins-using-docker.md

 > As of version 1.8, the Go plugin only works on Linux.

 Well I am not one to be deterred by something like "only works on Linux."
-So I went through a created a small project to show how you might be able to continue doing Go plugin development on any system.
-Any system that can run Docker of course.
+So I went through and created a small project to show how you might be able to continue doing Go plugin development on any system that can run Docker.

 The way we do this is by first creating a base Dockerfile that we can use for various stages of development.